Introduction

 'Dichloromethane'

-In the description of each entry we find important information about how the NMR parameters were obtained.
+In the description of each entry we find important information about how the NMR parameters were obtained:

 print(cheshire_molecules["1"].description)

-To access the NMR data:
+To access only the NMR data, use the spin_system

 pprint(cheshire_molecules["1"].spin_system().model_dump())